yangz10/Lending-Club-Analysis/README.md

 Besides loan purpose, I also check debt to income ratio.
-To get more accurate result, I control the employment rate.
+To get a more accurate result, I control the employment rate.
 Because people will long work experience may be in high-level positions.

 With all these findings, we can further discover how the grades have been assigned using machine learning techniques like boosting trees (XGBoost).
 However, in this document, I care more about which factors will affect final loan grade.

 ### 4.0 Brief Summary

-This document mainly analyze how can banks do better to expand their customer base.
+This document mainly analyzes how can banks do better to expand their customer base.
 If we have an assumption here, all people go to Lending Club have been denied by other large banks.
 Then, Lending Club should have very high default rate.

-In reality, Lending Club indeed has higher default.
+In reality, Lending Club indeed has a higher default.
 However, after considering their applicants, I think large banks have some wrong estimation about their clients when they decide whether they should approve a loan.

-**First : Applicant with Mortgage want to Improve its house**
+** First: Applicant with Mortgage want to Improve its house**

 Clients with mortgage loans have a natural desire to improve their house's situations.
 Banks can have an investigation about this.
-Also, this action will increase current value of the house.
+Also, this action will increase the current value of the house.
 Research on this will help banks improve its loan size without increasing current cost.

 - Reconsider Applications concerning house improvement and house

-**Second : More Research about how Lending Club assigns loan grade**
+**Second: More Research about how Lending Club assigns loan grade**

-Even though this is only a feasible analysis, further model part will help us find the most essential factor for loan grade.
-Refinancing problem is caused by interest rate.
+Even though this is only a feasible analysis, the further model part will help us find the most essential factor for loan grade.
+Refinancing problem is caused by the interest rate.
 People's FICO, income and other factors will change with time (See Figure 8).
 But all loans are determined in the past time.
 Actually, this is the root problem.
-Research on grade / interest rate determination pattern will provide some protection for current portfolios and future cash flow.
+Research on grade/interest rate determination pattern will provide some protection for current portfolios and future cash flow.

 - Find Protecting strategies from interest rate determine factors.